malium/Greaper/CodeStyle.md

 - header files: The same rules as source files applies, but, after the header you must add #pragma once (we assume all compilers support it), after that add the include guards unless certain conditions (its a header implementation file .inl, or a file that may trigger reinclude on purpose).
 The header guards must follow this rule: if the file holds a class

 		#ifndef PROJECTNAME_CLASS_NAME_H
 		#define PROJECTNAME_CLASS_NAME_H 1

 		...

 		#endif /* PROJECTNAME_CLASS_NAME_H */

-if it does not hold a class, instead of CLASS_NAME, some representative name following the same naming scheme.
+If it does not hold a class, instead of CLASS_NAME, some representative name following the same naming scheme.
 After the header guards and before a blank line must follow.
 Then you can start your code, its recomended to start with a namespace, you must not use the 'using namespace ...' in a header unless certain conditions (for example, using namespace std::string_literals is permited but only in one file and must have header guards).